✨ September Sale! ✨

 ⁣⁣⁣⁣

 Once you “retire” you simply start withdrawing 4% per year to live on and allow the remaining amount to grow at 10% indefinitely.
-The “Trinity Study” shows that with the volatility of the market, 4% is the “safe withdrawal rate” that you can take out annually forever and be very unlikely to go broke.⁣⁣⁣⁣
+The “Trinity Study” shows that with the volatility of the market, 4% is the “safe withdrawal rate” that you can take out annually and be very unlikely to go broke.⁣⁣⁣⁣

 ⁣⁣⁣⁣